 While you can let your data analysts do their thing, it’s also important to keep them in the business loop.
 Work collaboratively and ensure all decision makers are in the same room.

 4. It’s all too technical for me

-A wise approach can be to start simple, and build the extent of your analysis over time.
-Things like machine learning and artificial intelligence can add value – but they’re not always appropriate in the early phase of a data analytics project.
+A wise approach can be to start simple and build the extent of your analysis over time.
+Things like machine learning and artificial intelligence can add value.
+However, they are not always appropriate in the early phase of a data analytics project.

 5. It’s a job for IT, not my department

 Often, we see data analytics relegated to a firm’s IT department.
 In reality, data analytics is crucial in every area of your operations – from human resources to marketing.
 A whole-of-business approach is essential when it comes to embracing data and using it to drive productivity and strategic gains.
 Data analysis is about exploring organisational data and identifying insights that can provide an advantage to the business that wasn’t available previously.

 Still unsure if data analytics is right for your business?